energychain/willi-mako-client/docs/EXAMPLES.md

 # Willi-Mako Client SDK – Example Playbook

-This playbook illustrates how to combine the SDK and CLI for common energy-market scenarios revolving around UTILMD, MSCONS, ORDERS, PRICAT, and INVOIC.
+This playbook illustrates how to combine the SDK, conversational endpoints and the CLI for common energy-market scenarios revolving around UTILMD, MSCONS, ORDERS, PRICAT, and INVOIC.

 ## Table of Contents